mia1024/cross-context-events/README.md

     - Support for named and anonymous containers to provide isolation if you need
 - Unified interface
-    - Works the same way whether you are using browser, service worker, or node
+    - Works the same way whether you are using browser, service worker, node, or electron
 - Cross Context
     - Capable of sending events across execution context (e.g. from one tab to another tab in browser or from one process to another process in Node)